python/cpython/Doc/library/dataclasses.rst

 Another place where :func:`@dataclass <dataclass>` inspects a type annotation is to determine if a field is an init-only variable.
-It does this by seeing if the type of a field is of type :data:`dataclasses.InitVar`.
+It does this by seeing if the type of a field is of type :data:`!dataclasses.InitVar`.
 If a field is an ``InitVar``, it is considered a pseudo-field called an init-only field.
 As it is not a true field, it is not returned by the module-level :func:`fields` function.
 Init-only fields are added as